UnCommon Goods Gifts & Review

-Gift Ideas from Uncommon Goods
+Gift Ideas from UnCommon Goods

 What is Uncommon Goods?

 Uncommon goods is similar to Etsy in that artisans can sell their products on the platform.
-The main difference (to me) is that Uncommon Goods vets all products and, I think, stores them to sell (rather than products shipping from artisans themselves).
+The main difference is that Uncommon Goods vets all products and, I think, stores them to sell (rather than products shipping from artisans themselves).

 One of the major selling points of the company for me is that they were one of the first B-Corp companies – businesses using their success for good in the world.
 You can read everything they tout in terms of sustainability and accountability here.

 A few highlights though (in case you don’t have time for the whole list) is that they use recycled or sustainable materials when possible (and encourage artists to do the same).
-They also opt for environmentally friendlier packing materials.
-They also have a give back program, donating $1 to a charity of your choice with every purchase!

 I also love that you can read more about the artist on each piece sold on the site.
+It’s a nice way to connect with makers outside of your local area.

 I love Uncommon Goods- they have such unique gifts that you can’t find anywhere else.